What is Massage Therapy?

 Join a growing profession

 Employment of professional massage therapists is expanding.
 The U.S. Bureau of Labor Statistics predicts a 23% growth in massage therapy employment between 2012 and 2022 - faster than the average rate for all occupations.
+Research estimates that massage therapy was a $11.7 billion industry in the U.S. in 2014 - learn more from the AMTA Massage Therapy Industry Fact Sheet.

 Northwestern prepares you for this widening field by training you in hands-on skills that apply to a variety of career paths, work environments and patients.
 You learn skills ranging from the basic relaxation techniques that are taught in most massage schools to the more advanced rehabilitative techniques taught at Northwestern.